 The Senate bill includes language not found in the House measure that could help the Obama administration, though.
 Specifically, the Senate bill states that the prohibition on bringing detainees to the United States can be superseded by the defense authorization bill—if such a bill were to be enacted.

 In other words, the administration would be able to bring detainees to the United States if the fiscal 2011 defense authorization bill allows it and is enacted into law.

 Meanwhile, of the funding provided for the 12 annual spending bills that make up the measure, $667.7 billion would be provided for Defense appropriations, $75.6 billion for Military Construction-Veterans’ Affairs spending, and $43.5 billion for Homeland Security spending.

 The $667.7 billion for Defense is $10.3 billion below the White House base budget request, but more than the $636.3 billion provided for fiscal 2010; the Military Construction-VA funding level is $1 billion below the enacted level, and $419 million less than what the White House sought.
 Funding for Homeland Security was about $350 less than requested by Obama and nearly $900 million less than provided in fiscal 2010.

 If the Senate passes the omnibus bill, it would then go to the House where Democrats hope to pass the measure before Saturday, when a stopgap funding measure expires.

-This article appears in the Dec.
-15, 2010, edition of National Journal Daily.
+This article appears in the December 15, 2010 edition of NJ Daily.